dhay/onenote2xml/ONE/STORE/README.md

 ## `reader.py`

 This module defines class `onestore_reader` which provides sequential reading of data items of various types from the a chunk of the source file.

+## `onestore.py`

+This module provides class `OneStoreFile` which encapsulates functionality for parsing the upper level of the MS-ONESTORE file format, and invoking the rest of function to parse the complete structure.